BND Hamburger Icon

 To identify high-quality employee monitoring platforms, we closely examined nearly a dozen options.
 We looked at each platform’s features, pricing, usability, downsides and other critical factors business owners should weigh when choosing employee monitoring software.
 When possible, we took part in demos and online presentations with company representatives.

 It was also important to consider each employee monitoring solution from the employees’ perspective.
-While some staffers may see computer monitoring as a privacy issue, businesses can gain a lot from using such systems.
+Some staffers may see computer monitoring as a privacy issue, but businesses can gain a lot from using such systems.
 In Veriato’s case, the ability to find out if employees are becoming disenfranchised and address their concerns can halt declining productivity and potentially reduce the risk of resignations.

 FAQs

-Veriato works on Windows, macOS, and Android, but not Linux, Chrome, or iOS.
+Veriato works on Windows, macOS, Chrome and Android, but not Linux or iOS.

 Veriato creates what it calls a “digital fingerprint” of individual user behaviors, making it easier to detect unusual activities.
 It can also monitor language and sentiments through predictive AI and then flag anomalies.